ghfields/rpooler/README.md

 Original forked from rpooler with all work "upstreamed", thanks Garrett !

+## Roadmap
+Please see wiki for general state of the project

 ## zfsonlinux community documentation for specific distributions.

 ubuntu-ubiquity [HOWTO install Ubuntu 18.04 to a Whole Disk Native ZFS Root Filesystem using Ubiquity GUI installer](https://github.com/zfsonlinux/pkg-zfs/wiki/HOWTO-install-Ubuntu-18.04-to-a-Whole-Disk-Native-ZFS-Root-Filesystem-using-Ubiquity-GUI-installer).